Suomen huippumalli haussa season 7: Episode 5

 Choreographer Venla Vuorio came to teach runway walk to the models.
 Her own coach for runway was Benny Ninja from America's Next Top Model, which means her background is from ballroom.
 She tells she's going to teach the groups choreography that they will then perform at the judging.
 Vuorio also tells the runway will determine this week's winning team and both teams need a name for themselves.
 The next day, they have their next photoshoot for Helsinki Citycopter service, where the main thing was luxury and dynamic looks.

 At the judging room, beside Saara are judge Jasmin Mishima and the guest judge, choreographer Venla Vuorio.
 But before judging happen, the models have a runway challenge in ballroom theme.
 Later, the judges review the 2 group shoots and call the team leaders to announce the winning team and team Jarrah win, which mean all members from team Jarrah are safe.
-After individual deliberaton from each teams, Saara called Marié & Venla up for elimination, but later announced that they are both save.
+After individual deliberation from each teams, Saara called Marié & Venla up for elimination, but later announced that they are both save.
 At the end, the judges decided that Jarrah & Sirkka got best performance, and Helsinki Citycopter will bring them to watch the sunset on the helicopter, as well as become the team leader for next week.